-Jon: To change the subject slightly, I'm curious how you came up with . . . how you envisioned the capabilities of this machine and so derived this particular set of modules which are in some sense standard to you, like diodes; summing amps, two oscillators, ramp genrator and so on.
+Change the subject slightly, I'm curious how you came pop with . . . how you envisioned the capabilities of this archine and so derived this particular set of modules which are some sense standard to you, like diodes, summing amps, two oscillators, ramp genrator and so on.
 As well as how you arrived at the basic parameters of control.

-Steve: OK, that was pretty much obvious.
+Steve: UK, that was protty much obvious.
 That's really all it was.
-Bill had always woated to zoom so we had a depth controlon it.
-TV sets have height and width.
-Assa Oscilloscopes have position so we had position.
-Maxx Minly because whatever was around.
-Intensity, we immediately discovered as being necessary.
-The fisrt time we zoomed the thing down to a dot.
-The one at NET does not have.
+Bill had always whated to zoom so we had a depth controlon TV sets have height and width.
+Asex Oscilloscopes have position so we had position.
+Maxx Minly became immediately discovered has being necessary.
+The first time Toomed the thing down to a dot.
+The one at HET does not have whatever was around.
+Leensity, dontrol.

-intensity control.
-Basically it has your TV set birgtness control.
 We hadn't voltage controlled it.
-So the first one w e built didn:t abve the ability to do zooms too well.
-The later models had not only mu the intensity control but also compensation.
-We did a height times width times depth multip-lication.
+So the first one we built didn:t abve the ability to do zooms too well.
+The tater models had not only up the intensity control but also compensation.
+We did a height times width times depth multip-Tication.

-The horizontal center, we discovered, --this is an intersting thing--we wpent a lot of time working on it becauseit's a xxhaxciruuit boards that shifts the phase of the synthesizer in relation to the phase of the video.
+intersting thing-we upont a lot of time working on it because it's a an intersting thing-we upont a lot of time working on it because it's a an axhancimuit boards that shifts the phase of the synthesizer in relation to the phase of the video.
 And so it could do like a theater marquee effect.
 You can roll the video image through it.
 Thatwe just dreamed up.
 It was quite a trick to build it because you had to blank the image so thatit didn't come back on the other side and that was tricky.

-Jon: Why did you feel the necessity of building this function?
-Steve: We tridd to do theater marquee type things where you could roll an image through and we did it by moving the graphic but that was hever satisfactory.
+Steve: We tried to do theater marquee type things where you could roll an image through and we did it by moving the graphic but that was never satisfactory.
 It's the same with rotation.

-We developed a little bit of rotation stuff.
-But in that case it's easier to move the graphic, put it on a turntable . . .
+Mendeveloped a little bit of rotation stuff.
+But in that case it's pasier to move the graphic, put it on a turntable . . .